 https://api.geb.synerise.comfor Google Cloud Platform

-Synerise is being built with CI/CD (Continuous Integration/Continuous Delivery) principles in mind and we often deploy changes multiple times a day.
+Synerise is built with CI/CD (Continuous Integration/Continuous Delivery) principles in mind and we often deploy changes multiple times a day.

-So, as you can see, we do not have fixed release cycles, but instead features are brought live for you as soon as they are ready.
+We do not have fixed release cycles, but instead features are brought live for you as soon as they are ready.